Thursday, August 18

 Learn facts about Mississippi for kids.

 Have you ever been to Mississippi before?
 Do you live there?
 Whichever it may be, you can discover some cool facts about Mississippi here!
 I love to learn cool facts about all of the states in the United States.
 I would like to share some of those facts with you!
-Every Thursday I will be posting cool facts about each of the fifty states in the United States.
+Every Thursday, I will post cool facts about each of the fifty states in the United States.
 The states will be done in alphabetical order!
-Last week we posted facts about Minnesota.
-This week we are posting cool facts about Mississippi.
-You will learn facts about Mississippi's state flag, bird, and many other state facts.
+Last week, we posted facts about Minnesota.
+This week, we are posting cool facts about Mississippi.
+You will learn about Mississippi's state flag, bird, and other facts.
 The countdown is on only 26 more states to blog about!

-Did you know that Mississippi was the twentieth (20th) state to join the union?
+Did you know Mississippi was the twentieth (20th) state to join the union?
 Yeah, that is correct!
 Mississippi officially joined the union on December 10, 1817!
 Mississippi is located in the Southeastern region of the United States.
-Mississippi is bordered by four (4) states: Louisiana, Iowa, South Dakota, and North Dakota.
+Mississippi is bordered by four (4) states: Tennessee, Alabama, Louisiana, and Arkansas.
 Mississippi also borders the Gulf of Mexico.
 Mississippi is the thirty-second (32nd) largest state in the United States.
-Mississippi is one of the medium sized states.
-There are about 2,949,965 people that reside in Mississippi.
+Mississippi is one of the medium-sized states.
+There are about 2,949,965 people who reside in Mississippi.

 Mississippi famous person alert: